-M.2 Slot
+M.2 Connector

 M.2 is formerly known as Next Generation Form Factor (NGFF).
-The M.2 slot at J24 is designed for internal mounting devices.
-The X11SSH-CTF/TF motherboard deploys an M key only dedicated for SSD devices with the ulitmate performance capability in a PCI Express 3.0 X4 interface for native PCI-E SSD support.
-It can also support SATA devices.
+The M.2 slot is designed for internal mounting devices.
+The X11SAT/X11SAT-F motherboard deploys an M key only dedicated for SSD devices with the ulitmate performance capability.